Pre-admission Tips and Guidelines

 - It may be possible to wear your hearing aid throughout the procedure.
 Discuss this with the nursing staff.

-- You must have a valid photo I.D. to fill prescriptions for narcotics.
+- You must have a valid photo identification to fill prescriptions for narcotics.

 Sometimes physicians ask that a patient stay in an “observation bed” until the physician can assess problems and decide whether the patient needs to be admitted.
 Observation usually does not last longer than 24 hours.